evanmaier/tunelink/journal.md

 ### The Dilema

 My goal with this project is to make music gear more accessible for everyone, and to find a use for all those guitars collecting dust in garages.
 For that reason, I want to make this work as a peer-to-peer platform.
 However, it would be a lot easier to build a buisiness to consumer platform marketed at local music stores that dont have a strong online presence.
 My hope is that we can combine both these models and become a successfull buisiness while still serving the local musician.

+## Client vs Server

+10/25/2024

+One of the design decisions I seem to be making over and over again is what logic to run on the server and what should be run on the client.
+The existence of the firebase admin sdk (Node.js) and the web sdk (js) allow many operations to exist on either the client or the server.
+Initially I did everying on the client because it was easier to understand, however it quickly became obvoius this was not practical, with page.svelte files becoming too large and complicated.
+Once cookie based authentication was implemented on the server, it became much easier to offload more data loading and form handling to the server.
+Now, the general rule I follow is static and sensitive data should be loaded on the server, while public reactive data can be accessed directly on the client.
+This avoids abusing onMount and the litany of problems that come with that approach.
+It also allows us to leverage page server load and form actions, which are great sveltekit features.